Care Provider Incident Room (CPIR)

 Visiting residents in care settings

-New government guidance on visiting in care homes was published on 22 July.
+Government guidance on visiting in care homes was updated on 1 December.
 The following should be read in conjunction with this guidance.

 While residents and families will welcome these changes, our first priority must remain preventing infections in care homes.